How to Identify and Control Broadleaf Weeds

 Photo Credit: skymoon13 | Canva Pro | License

 Also called ripple grass, broadleaf plantain is another incredibly common weed, possibly second only to dandelions in prevalence.
-And similar to dandelions, this perennial weed is edible.
-Broadleaf plantain grows in disturbed, compacted, and soggy soils.
+Similar to dandelions, this perennial weed is edible.

 • Life cycle: Perennial